georgy7/build-with-musl/README.md

 You may like [the collection of single file libs](https://github.com/nothings/single_file_libs).

-# Cons

-I do not recommend this method for anything related to GUI.
+# Why you shouldn't use it:

 You [can not](https://lobste.rs/s/qx5zuo/how_create_portable_linux_binaries_even)
 statically link with X11, OpenGL, GTK anyway.
+That's why I do not recommend this method for anything related to GUI.

+You probably heard about [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface).
+It's not an option for a single file portable app.
+It [requires](https://github.com/pfalcon/foreign-dlopen) building an interface layer ("helper" binary) on a user platform.

 For cross-platform desktop GUI application, IMO, it's much easier to use JVM (Swing/JOGL/LWJGL), probably .Net, Python (Tkinter included).
 Or you can use a standard set of libraries with [Flatpak](https://docs.flatpak.org/en/latest/available-runtimes.html) or [Snap](https://snapcraft.io/docs/creating-a-snap).
 Both platforms allow you to distribute closed-source software.